meteor/meteor/content/testing.md

 ## Unit testing in Meteor

-Unit testing is the process of isolating a module of code, and then testing the internals of that module work as you expect.
+Unit testing is the process of isolating a module of code and then testing that the internals of that module work as you expect.

 As we've organized our application into modules based on features, collections and utilities, it is natural to use that same breakdown to test those modules.

-### Unit testing via Mocha
+### Unit testing with Mocha

 We'll use the popular [Mocha](https://mochajs.org) test runner alongside the [Chai](http://chaijs.com) assertion library to test our application.
 In order to write tests in Mocha, we can add the [`practicalmeteor:mocha`](https://atmospherejs.com/practicalmeteor/mocha) package to our app.